isomerpages/moe-redswastika/_for-parents/School Rules.md

 2. Students are to wear the prescribed school uniform and modification to the uniform is not allowed.

 3. Students should keep a neat and tidy hairstyle.
 They should not dye or highlight their hair at all times.
 Male students must be clean shaven and neat in appearance.
-Girls with long hair should have them tied up neatly.
+Girls with long hair should tie their hair up neatly.

+4. All students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which can be used or is intended to be used to cause harm to others.

+5. Students are not allowed to wear jewellery or bring expensive / inappropriate items to school.

-4. Students should demonstrate the school values exemplified by the RSS Three Littles.
+6. Students should demonstrate the school values exemplified by the RSS Three Littles:
+* Students must be punctual for all school activities.

-5. Students should greet teachers, school staff, and one another politely.
+*  Students should greet teachers, school staff, and one another politely.
+* Students must show care and respect for their teachers and peers.

-6. Students should be engaged learners at all times.
-They should complete their assignments and hand in their work on time.
+* Students should be engaged learners at all times.
+* Students should complete their assignments and hand in their work on time.

-7. Students should stay within the school premises during school hours and not leave without permission.

-8. Students should keep the school premises and its surroundings clean.
+* Students should keep the school premises and its surroundings clean.

-9. Students are not allowed to have in their possession any weapon.
-They are not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.
-They are also not allowed to wear jewellery, bring any expensive items and/or inappropriate items to school.

-10. Students should produce a medical certificate or letter of excuse from their parents/guardians when they are unable to attend school.
+7. Students should produce a medical certificate or letter of excuse from their parents/ guardians when they are unable to attend school.
+For all weighted assessments and examinations, only the following will be accepted as valid reasons for absence:
+* Medical reasons supported by a Medical Certificate (MC) from a doctor or medical practitioner who is registered under the Medical registration Act on the Singapore Medical Council website.
+* Bereavement of family members.
+A medical certificate or copy of the death certificate has to be given to the Form Teacher when the student returns to school to support his/her absence.
+*  Official absences ordered by any government agency

+8. Students should stay within the school premises during school hours and not leave without permission.